 7.2.1 Contributions from previously Published sources

 All contributions from previously Published sources that are not Public Domain shall be accompanied by a Copyright Permission Form that is completed by the copyright owner, or by a person with the authority or right to grant copyright permission.
-The Copyright Permission Form shall outline the specific material being used and the planned context for its usage in the IEEE standard.
+The Copyright Permission Form shall outline the specific material being used and the planned context for its usage in the Work Product.

-a) The IEEE has the non-exclusive, irrevocable, royalty-free, worldwide rights (i.e., a license) to use the contribution in connection with the standards project for which the contribution was made.
+a) The IEEE has the non-exclusive, irrevocable, royalty-free, worldwide rights (i.e., a license) to use the contribution in connection with the development of the Work Product for which the contribution was made.

-b) Upon approval of the standard, the IEEE has the right to exploit and grant permission to use the standard's content derived from the contribution in any format or media without restriction.
+b) Upon (i) approval of the standard; or (ii) final release or publication of a Work Product by an Industry Connections activity, the IEEE has the right to exploit and grant permission to use the Work Product’s content derived from the contribution in any format or media without restriction.

 Proposed modifications to these bylaws may be submitted to the IEEE-SA Standards Board Procedures Committee (ProCom) for its consideration.
 Proposed modifications that have been agreed to by ProCom shall be submitted to the IEEE-SA Standards Board for recommendation to forward to the IEEE-SA BOG for approval (see clause 5.1 of the IEEE Standards Association Operations Manual).